jarlehansen/springfox-loader/README.md

 * springfox.license.name
 * springfox.license.url

+### Swagger UI

+The swagger-ui dependency is already included by Springfox Loader.
+After enabling Springfox Loader you can access the webpage: http://localhost:8080__/swagger-ui.html__

+A list of the swagger resources are available here: http://localhost:8080__/swagger-resources__

 ### Custom options
 If there are options that are available in Springfox, but not the Springfox-loader it is possible to add it manually.